British Australian Oil Company: Demise and aftermath

 In November 1914, the debenture holders appointed a receiver, although the company’s management were insisting that this was only as a temporary measure, due to withdrawal of banking facilities in Australia.
 News that employees’ wages had not been paid—potentially putting the debenture holdings at risk—appears to be what caused the debenture holders to bring in a receiver.
 A large fire at the Hamilton refinery, on 3 February 1915, was probably the last straw, because all operations at Murrurundi and Hamilton had closed by March 1915.
 Work had already ceased at the Crown Ridge mine, in the Capertee Valley, during February 1915.

-After standing unused for several years, the assets were put up for sale in 1919, by the trustee for the debenture holders.
+The receivers were selling off movable assets and remaining stocks of oil in mid 1916.
+After standing unused for some years, the major assets were put up for sale in 1919, by the trustee for the debenture holders.
 In September 1922, it was announced by Commonwealth Oil Refineries that "a considerable portion of the British Australian Oil Company's plant at Newcastle and Murrurundi had been bought from the liquidators of that company, and transferred to the refinery site".
 They removed equipment from the refinery at Hamilton, during 1923, for reinstallation at their new oil refinery at Laverton, Victoria.
 It was not the end of the Hamilton oil works site, and it was being used again, by others, for shale oil production—using shale mined at Barigan—as late as the later years of the Second World War.
 The Hamilton refinery site later was used by Shell as a fuel depot, until 2014.

-The British Australian Oil Company Limited, which had been in receivership since November 1914, was deregistered in 1923.
+The British Australian Oil Company Limited, which had been in receivership since November 1914, was deregistered in 1933.
 Unlike its contemporary rival shale oil producer, Commonwealth Oil Corporation, it had not been overcapitalised, it had erected its retorts and refinery in sensible locations near to existing population centres and transport links, and it had erected its plant and entered operation quickly.
 Nonetheless, the company had been unable to operate profitably.

 In 1923, Australian Shale Oil Pty Ltd took up the Mount Temi shale leases.
 The Australian Shale Oil Corporation Ltd. was formed in 1924, with the intention of using the capital raised in its float to exploit the Mt Temi resource, using the American-invented Bronder retorting process.
 However, before significant work was done at Murrurundi, the company was approached by the Tasmanian Government seeking to interest it in exploiting oil shale deposits in Tasmania.
 The company subsequently set up its mining and shale oil extraction operations, near Latrobe in the Mersey Valley area of Tasmania, and there was no revival of the oil shale industry at Murrurundi.

 According to a contemporary report, the Murrurundi plant was partially dismantled around 1923—its aerial ropeway had been dismantled and sold, at some time prior to May 1923—but its final end seems to have come when the remaining plant was demolished in 1929, probably for scrap.
 The branch railway was lifted in 1931.